 In Optimizely Personalization:

-Navigate to the Campaigns dashboard and select your campaign.
+Navigate to the Experiments dashboard and choose your campaign.

-In the Manage Campaign sidebar, click Audiences.
-Select Create new audience.
+In the Manage Experiments sidebar, click Audiences.
+Choose Create New Audience.

 Then, target the cookie.

 Under Conditions, drag Cookie into the Audience Conditions.